So, timing belts-chains or gears, all perform the same function.

-Their job is to synchronize the rotation of the crankshaft and camshaft.
+Consequently, their job is to synchronize, the rotation of the crankshaft and camshaft.

-Despite having the same functionality, Timing Belts-Chains Or Gears are unique in their design.
+But, despite having the same functionality, timing belts-chains or gears, are unique in their design.

 More recently, engine have been moving back to stronger and longer lasting timing chains.
 As a result, preventing premature failure and damage of interference engines.

 So, Timing Belts-Chains Or Gears, What Is The Difference: